freemanfinicum/freemanfinicum.github.io/README.md

 If you are interested in contributing to a project, send me an email and I will add you to our Slack.com team web page-  blockchaincreator.slack.com

+This URL/domain is named in honor of Lavoy Finicum and the sacrifice he made in Oregon...